vermiceli/nes-contra-us/README.md

 each line of assembly had to be documented.

 # Probotector
-This repo can also produce a _Probotector_ rom file.  _Probotector_ is the PAL-specific variation of the _Contra_ (US) game.
+This repo can also produce a _Probotector_ ROM file.  _Probotector_ is the PAL-specific variation of the _Contra_ (US) game.
 It is mostly identical except different sprites.
 For a full list of differences, see the document `docs/Probotector.md`.